Dummy

 In recent years, there has been increasing research into repairing one's own cruciate ligament.
 Recently, a study was started in the Netherlands that is being conducted at several hospitals.
 The study examines whether the own cruciate ligament can be repaired in selected patients.
 It involves cruciate ligament injuries in which the cruciate ligament is torn at the location of the upper leg.
 The torn cruciate ligament is sutured back and reinforced with a plastic band.
 The great advantage is that the patient's own tissue is preserved and only narrow tunnels need to be drilled.
 It is also possible to return to the old level of sports faster.

 There are an increasing number of studies reporting that the anterior cruciate ligament has a chance of spontaneous repair.
 In ons blog gaan we hier dieper op in (volgt nog).
 In 50-60% of cases, the anterior cruciate ligament attaches to the posterior cruciate ligament, regaining some stability.
-This blog addresses this.
-The spontaneous repair and or regrowth of the anterior cruciate ligament has led to the BEAR technique (Brigde, Enhanced ACL Repair).
-The cruciate ligament is sutured and given additional stimulation with the patient's own blood to grow back into place.
+This blog discusses this.
+The spontaneous repair and or reattachment of the anterior cruciate ligament has led to the BEAR technique (Brigde, Enhanced ACL Repair).
+The cruciate ligament is sutured and given additional stimulation with its own blood to grow back into place.
 This procedure should be performed within three weeks.
 The advantage for young athletes is that this is a technique where only small drill tunnels are made.
 As a result, there is a lower risk of damaging the growth plates.
 The results have now only been carried out in pilot(s) studies (USA), but the prospects are interesting.

 Take home message